ctranstrum/chuck/BUILD.md

 the "ZMK Studio unlock" key combination is accessed by simultaneously pressing the top two keys on the outside edes of the keyboard, or in other words, the keys that are by default mapped to Q and apostrophe.
-Note that you will need to be using Chrome or Edge to get it to work.
+Note that as of the time of this writing, you will need to be using Chrome or Edge to get it to work.

 If a key isn't working, the first thing to look at is that the switch has been installed properly, and the pins aren't bent.